 The network configuration parameters that can be set up are the IP Address and Netmask for the MP device, the IP address for the Gateway (router) device on the local network, which provides access to the Internet, and the IP address of the DNS server to be used for name resolution.

 WiFi Access Point Configuration

-The WiFi configuration allows you to set the Station ID (SSID), Passphrase, Encryption and radio Channel for the MP device.
+The WiFi configuration allows you to set the Station ID (SSID), Passphrase, Encryption and radio Channel, and the maximum number of connections for the MP device.